Tdelaselle/ObsPy-AE/README.md

 # Welcome to the __ObsPy Acoustic Emission__ repository

 <div>
-Script for Converting Acoustic Emission Datastreaming to Obspy stream for signal processing, plotting and facilitate rapid application development.
+Scripts for Converting and processing Acoustic Emission continuous recordings to Obspy stream for signal processing, plotting and facilitate rapid application development.

 <div>